osfarm/lexicon-rest-api/documentation/THINGS-TO-KNOW.md

 ## English

-### API engine

-Our HTTP server engine is _Elysia_.

-It is mostly fine and well conceived, giving us really nice things such as consistant typing, input validation, and JSX templating.

-But is also comes with some constraints, such as big method chaining, and difficult to solve type errors sometimes.

 ### Error handling

 This is a TypeScript project, but there is something people may not realise about TypeScript, even when they work with it: error handling is terrible in this language.